What a Wonderful World: Composition and production

 Thiele, using the pseudonym George Douglas, co-wrote the song with George Weiss.
 Thiele's real name has been used for the composer credits from 1988 onward.
 Thiele said the following regarding his inspiration for the song: "[I]n the mid-1960s during the deepening national traumas of the Kennedy assassination, Vietnam, racial strife, and turmoil everywhere, my co-writer George David Weiss and I had an idea to write a 'different' song specifically for Louis Armstrong that would be called 'What a Wonderful World.
 Thiele also produced the original recording of the song, using his real name for the production credit.
 In Graham Nash's book Off the Record: Songwriters on Songwriting, George Weiss says he wrote the song specifically for Louis Armstrong, as he was inspired by Armstrong's ability to bring together people of different races.

 One source claims the song was first offered to Tony Bennett, who turned it down, although Louis Armstrong biographer Ricky Riccardi disputes this.

 Armstrong was gigging at the Tropicana Hotel in Las Vegas, so he chose to record the song nearby at Bill Porter's United Recording studio.
-The session was scheduled to follow Armstrong's midnight show, and by 2 am the musicians were settled and tape was rolling.
+The session was scheduled to follow Armstrong's midnight show, and by 2 a.m. the musicians were settled and tape was rolling.
 Arranger Artie Butler was there with songwriters Weiss and Thiele, and Armstrong was in the studio singing with the orchestra.
 Armstrong had recently signed to ABC Records, and ABC president Larry Newton showed up to photograph Armstrong.
 Newton wanted a swingy pop song like "Hello, Dolly!", a big hit for Armstrong when he was with Kapp Records, so when Newton heard the slow pace of "What a Wonderful World", he tried to stop the session.
 Newton was physically removed and locked out of the studio for his disruption, which resulted in Newton later refusing to promote the song.

-A second problem arose with the taping session: nearby freight train whistles interrupted the music twice, forcing the orchestra to start over.
+A second problem arose with the taping session when nearby freight train horns interrupted the music twice, forcing the orchestra to start over.
 Armstrong shook his head and laughed off the distractions, keeping his composure.
-The session ended around 6 am, going longer than expected.
+The session ended around 6 a.m., going longer than expected.
 To be sure the orchestra members were paid extra for their overtime, Armstrong accepted only $250 musicians' union scale for his work.